 could form the basis for an argument that all non-compete clauses in an employment contract must be tested for unconscionability or excessive harshness before striking them down as being hit by s.27 of ICA.

-However, it is a broadly accepted position that in so far as a restrictive covenant/ non-compete clause in an employment contract is concerned that such a clause is valid during the subsistence of an employment contract but is not enforceable to the extent it prescribes any post-termination or post-expiry restraints.
+However, it is a broadly accepted position that in so far as restrictive covenants/ non-compete clauses applying during subsistence of an employment contract are concerned, they are valid and enforceable but these clauses are not enforceable to the extent they seek to prescribe any post-termination or post-expiry restraints.

 Other Commercial Contracts